BlazeChron/discord_voice_call_detection_bot/README.md

 I can now sleep soundly at night.

-Steps to install:
+# Set Up
 Download this repository.

 Create a Discord bot.

-Place the bot token in a file "secret-password".
+Make a file named "secret-password", and paste the bot token into it.

 ```pip install py-cord```, preferably with a python virtual environment.

 ```python bot.py```